rgeissen/teradata-mcp-server/docs/developer_guide/DEVELOPER_GUIDE.md

 - rename the the yaml file to the name of your tool set, ensuring that it ends in _tools.yaml
 - ensure that the tool names correspond to the tool naming convention

-2. New tool libraries - this approach requires changes to the server code, as defined below.
+2. New tool libraries - this approach does not require changing server wiring.
+Create a new module under `tools/<group>/` and implement functions beginning with `handle_...`.
+The app factory automatically discovers and registers them when enabled in `profiles.yml`.
 - grouping name should start with up to 4 characters that describes the module function
 - Template code can be found in:
 [src/teradata_mcp_server/tools/tmpl](./src/teradata_mcp_server/tools/tmpl) - this will contain template tool set: